Section Navigation

 A Cinema for Cambourne?

-Local people voted a cinema amongst their most desired additional amenities for the town in the latest survey for the Town Plan.
-With this in mind, the Charitable Trust is now working with the school to create a community cinema venue in the new Sixth Form Centre.
-This will enhance the facilities for students studying performing arts and provide a separate cinema venue for the town.
-With the capacity to show top-ranking box-office films through community cinema outlets just weeks after release and live satellite broadcasts of west-end theatre and opera, this latest venture will provide an exciting new amenity for Cambourne.
+This will enhance the facilities for students studying film and performing arts, and will provide a separate cinema venue for Cambourne residents and those of the surrounding villages.
+With the capacity to show top-ranking box-office films through independent cinema outlets just weeks after release and live satellite broadcasts of west-end theatre and opera, this latest venture will provide an exciting new amenity for Cambourne.

 Next Steps